Kent Johnson (poet)

 Kent Johnson (June 23, 1955 – October 25, 2022) was an American poet, translator, critic, and anthologist.
-His work, much of it meta-fictional and/or satirical in approach, has provoked a notable measure of controversy and debate within English-language poetry circles.
+His work, much of it meta-fictional and/or satirical in approach, has provoked controversy and debate within English-language poetry circles.

 Life and career

+Johnson lived most of his childhood and adolescence in Montevideo, Uruguay, returning to work there in the mid-1970s.
+In the early 1980s, on two extended visits, he worked with the Sandinista Revolution as a basic literacy and adult education volunteer in rural zones of Nicaragua.
+From 1991, he taught English and Spanish at Highland Community College in Freeport, Illinois.
+In 2004, he was named State Teacher of the Year by the Illinois Community College Board of Trustees.

-From the late 1990s, Johnson was widely thought to be the author of the Araki Yasusada writings, which a reviewer for the Nation magazine, in 1998, called “the most controversial work of poetry since Allen Ginsberg's Howl.”
-Johnson, however, never officially claimed authorship of the material, presenting himself only as “executor” of an archive supposedly composed by a writer, or writers, whose choice was to maintain a principled anonymity in relation to the work.
-In recent years, the Yasusada discussion has moved from the realm of literary scandal and gossip into considerations of more scholarly kind, and a substantial number of academic articles have engaged the topic, pro and con.
+From the late 1990s, Johnson was widely thought to be the author of the Araki Yasusada writings, which a reviewer for The Nation magazine, in 1998, called “the most controversial work of poetry since Allen Ginsberg's Howl.”
+Johnson, however, never officially claimed authorship of the material, presenting himself only as executor of an archive supposedly composed by a writer, or several writers, whose choice was to maintain a principled anonymity in relation to the work.
+The discussion around Yasusada eventually moved from literary scandal into scholarly considerations, with a number of academic articles engaging with the topic from various angles.
 In 2011, a book of critical studies, Scubadivers and Chrysanthemums: Essays on the Poetry of Araki Yasusada, was published in England, to which Johnson was one of eighteen contributors.

-Lyric Poetry after Auschwitz: Eleven Submissions to the War (its contents later included into a larger collection, Homage to the Last Avant-Garde, 2009) was published in 2005.
-As the first book of poetry in the United States to respond to the wars in Afghanistan and Iraq, it was the subject of numerous reviews and blog commentaries, a good deal of the latter hostile.
-The title poem of the collection, “Lyric Poetry after Auschwitz, or: Get the Hood Back On,” angrily confronts the torture committed at Abu Ghraib and elsewhere, though it does so in a manner quite non-conventional for “anti-war” poetry: The poem proceeds in a series of stanzas set in the voices of American military prison guards, who calmly chat with Iraqi prisoners and sociably describe their quite normal backgrounds at home, before graphically informing the prisoners of the tortures to which they will be subjected.
-The poem, however, concludes unexpectedly when the voice of a generic U. S. poet joins the chorus of torturers, and in good-natured tone tells his captive to stop pleading and just accept the horror of his fate, because there is, after all, nothing that poetry can do to help him.
+Lyric Poetry after Auschwitz: Eleven Submissions to the War was published in 2005 (its contents later included into a larger collection, Homage to the Last Avant-Garde, 2009).
+As the first book of poetry in the United States to respond to the wars in Afghanistan and Iraq, it was the subject of numerous reviews and blog commentaries, much of the latter hostile.
+The title poem of the collection, “Lyric Poetry after Auschwitz, or: Get the Hood Back On,” confronts the torture at Abu Ghraib and elsewhere.
+The poem proceeds in a series of stanzas set in the voices of American military prison guards, who calmly chat with Iraqi prisoners and describe their normal backgrounds at home, before graphically informing the prisoners of the tortures to which they will be subjected.
+The poem concludes unexpectedly when the voice of a generic U. S. poet joins the chorus of torturers, and in good-natured tone tells his captive to stop pleading and just accept the horror of his fate, because there is nothing that poetry can do to help him.